-- 8. Go to the library or go online and locate material about Confucius.
+8. Go to the library or go online and locate material about Confucius.
 Outline his major ideas.
-Which seem to be applicable to management in the United States today? - Students should emphasize the strong ethical base of Confucius's teachings.
+Which seem to be applicable to management in the United States today?

+Students should emphasize the strong ethical base of Confucius's teachings.
 Specific teachings include personal virtue, devotion to family, and the pursuit of justice.
 Some students may look at the use of individual motivators in organizations to ensure true work devotion for personal enhancement.
 Other students may use the Japanese management style, which fosters a family atmosphere in business with mutual dedication by workers and mangers.

 - 9. Find a company that has laid off a significant number of workers in the last year.
 (Hint: Use the word layoff as a search term on the Internet.)
 Investigate that company.
 Why did the firm make the layoffs?
 In your opinion, is the company likely to accomplish its intended goal by laying off so many workers?
-Why or why not? - Many companies are currently in the process of laying off workers, so examples will be easy to find.
-For example, General Motors announced layoffs of 47,000 workers in 2009.
-The layoffs occurred because GM needed to cut costs in the wake of declining demand.
-The layoffs are likely to reduce costs because the cuts were in assembly line personnel that results from GM shutting down several unproductive plants. - 10.
-Read about management pioneer Frederick Taylor at www.cftech.com/BrainBank/TRIVIABITS/ FredWTaylor.html or another source.
+Why or why not? - Companies are usually conducting layoffs, so examples will be easy to find.
+For example, Intel is currently laying people off due to 'lackluster sales'.
+Disney ABC Television Group drew criticism after announcing (then reversing) layoffs of 35 tech workers.
+The dig here was the company laid off as many workers earlier and had the workers train their foreign replacements in sessions now known as "knowledge transfer" sessions.
+The article does not say why Disney ABC TG was making the changes but if the reason was to cut expenses, they may have accomplished that goal but ultimately lost customers as a by-product. - 10.
+Read about management pioneer Frederick Taylor at www.cftech.com/BrainBank/TRIVIABITS/FredWTaylor.html or another source.
 Describe Taylor's background and experience.
 How does an understanding of Taylor's early career help you to better understand his ideas about scientific management?